SpaceX sends 27 Starlink satellites into orbit from California - UPI.com

 Private mission to ISS

-SpaceX, NASA and Axiom Space are planning a launch of the fourth private astronaut mission to the International Space Station, Axiom Mission 4, for 8:22 p.m.
-Tuesday from the Kennedy Space Center's pade 39A.
+SpaceX, NASA and Axiom Space are planning a launch of the fourth private astronaut mission to the International Space Station, Axiom Mission 4, for 8:22 a.m.
+Tuesday from the Kennedy Space Center's pad 39A.

 The Falcon 9 rocket is scheduled to launch a new SpaceX Dragon spacecraft.
 The targeted docking time is approximately 12:30 p.m., June 11.
 There are nine people currently on the ISS.